draxil/i3-scratch-list/README.md

 # credits

-- /u/LionSuneater on reddit for reminding me that rofi has a -p switch
+- /u/LionSuneater on reddit for reminding me that rofi/dmenu has a -p switch